 L-carnosine intercepts intrinsic aging processes like mitochondrial dysfunction and telomere shortening to help reduce sagging.
 Stabilized vitamin C promotes collagen production, resulting in firmer skin.

 The combination of N-acetyl glucosamine and niacin amide is an effective skin lightener, helping to fade dark circles.

-Vitamins E, C and ferulic acid combination provides some sun protection (for those men who still won’t wear sunscreen).
+The combination of vitamins E, C and ferulic acid provides some sun protection (for those men who still won’t wear sunscreen).